MarijnBuitenweg/Doice/README.md

 ## Plans for future releases

 - Improve the capabilities of the calculator
+- Make more functions capable of taking in random arguments
 - Improve error messages
 - Polish UI
 - Further improve performance